syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/mongodb.md

 ![Blazor Pivot Table bound with MongoDB data within a Razor Component](../images/blazor-pivottable-mongodb-databinding.png)

-> Explore our Blazor Pivot Table sample to bind data from a MongoDB in [this](https://github.com/SyncfusionExamples/how-to-bind-MongoDB-database-to-pivot-table/tree/master/Blazor) GitHub repository.

 ## Create a Web API service to fetch data from a MongoDB

 **1.** Open Visual Studio and create an ASP.NET Core Web App project type, naming it **MyWebService**.
 To create an ASP.NET Core Web application, follow the document [link](https://learn.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-aspnet-core?view=vs-2022).